-Title Organic Reactions and Mechanisms Number CYL6XX0

-Department Chemistry L-T-P [C] 3-0-0 [3]

-Offered for Туре Compulsory
+Title Organic Reactions and Mechanisms Number CY5XX Department Chemistry L-T-P [C] 3-0-0 [3] Offered for M.Sc.
+(CY) Program Туре Compulsory Prerequisite Prior consent of the instructor

-Prerequisite

 - 1. To give students a better insight into the mechanism of diverse set of organic reactions - 2.
 To broaden their knowledge in fundamental organic chemistry with regard to efficiency and selectivity of organic reactions.